 Concurrent user scale.
 Multiplayer experiences and live events can generate thousands of simultaneous voice requests.
 The TTS infrastructure needs to handle this concurrency without degrading latency or quality.
 Streaming architectures that maintain sub-250ms response times under load are essential for interactive entertainment with real-time AI voice interactions.

 Cost at interactive scale.
 Interactive entertainment with voice-enabled AI characters generates high volumes of TTS usage across user bases.
-An open-world RPG where every NPC speaks, or a live-service experience with daily AI interactions, can generate billions of characters per month.
+An open-world RPG where every voice agent speaks, or a live-service experience with daily AI interactions, can generate billions of characters per month.
 Pricing needs to support voice as a core mechanic, not a luxury feature limited to cutscenes.

 Multimodal handling.
 Interactive media applications increasingly combine voice with other modalities: synchronized speech with facial expressions and body language for avatars, voice alongside image and video processing, and voice integrated into complex logic pipelines.